vadash/Path-of-Exile-modding-tool/README.md

 * **main**: easy to code operations changing up to 10k files at once (example shadows = false in every env file)

-* **optional**: when u press Insert tool inserts files from extracted folder (these files are manually changed and hard to automate)
+* **optional**: when u press Insert tool inserts files from extracted folder to the game files (these files are manually changed and hard to automate)

 ## Tags